Eleee28/Introduction-to-DevOps/labs/lab1/README.md

 # Lab 1 - Bash Programming

-This lab consists on writting a number of simple scripts to help you build a basic understanding of how Bash can be used as a programming language.
+This lab consists on writing a number of simple scripts to help you build a basic understanding of how Bash can be used as a programming language.

 ## Exercise 1 - Hello World
 Implement a Bash script that prints hello world.